Faculty Our faculty is the most experienced educational staff in Interfaith/Interspiritual Education

 Rev. Eileen Fisher

-Rev. Eileen Fisher has been teaching in NJ public schools for over 20 years.
-She holds a Master’s degree in Education and has experience working with young children, families and adult learners.
-Eileen was ordained in 2010 as an Interfaith/Interspiritual minister through One Spirit Interfaith Seminary, and has supported One Spirit as a dean’s assistant and coordinator of the Mentoring Ministry Program.
-A Sufi dervish in the Nur Ashki Jerrahi Order, Eileen strives to walk the path of Remembrance and supports the spiritual growth of others through spiritual counseling, healing and officiating life cycle ceremonies.
+Rev. Eileen Fisher (Dean) has been teaching in NJ public schools for over 20 years.
+She holds a Master’s degree in Education and has experience developing educational programs while working with young children, families and adult learners.
+She is currently a Mindful Education teacher in a middle school.
+Eileen was ordained in 2010 as an Interfaith/Interspiritual minister through One Spirit Interfaith Seminary, and has supported One Spirit as a classroom assistant and coordinator of the Mentoring Ministry Program.
 She has served through her local hospice and a women’s prison in New Jersey.
-She cares deeply for the planet and all its inhabitants and believes we each carry a Wisdom that connects us and can help to heal the world.
+A Sufi dervish in the Nur Ashki Jerrahi Order, Eileen strives to walk the path of Remembrance and expresses her ministry by supporting the spiritual growth of others through spiritual counseling, Pranic healing. officiating life cycle ceremonies and protecting and caring for the Earth.
+Eileen believes we are all connected and called to demonstrate the transformative power of Love through expression of our own Divine Wisdom in ways that will bless and heal the world.

 Rev. Leslie Reambeault